 Blueprint adapts the slogan “students constructing culture”, a motto it drops in 2008.

-Blueprint regains full-colour status and choses to print quarterly issues.
+Blueprint regains full-colour status and chooses to print quarterly issues.